leonzhang51/b2b-commerce/.github/instructions/security.instructions.md

 - Enforce least privilege for users and services.
 - Use multi-factor authentication where possible.

+MVP note: Centralize authentication and authorization checks in Models or Use-cases.
+Presenters should rely on use-case results and not replicate auth logic.
+For RLS-enabled databases (Supabase), ensure Model layer encapsulates any policy considerations.

 ## Database Security

 - Use parameterized queries to prevent SQL injection.